 Join us for a glittering night of astrophotography, discover the stories behind this year's images, and find out who will take home the grand prize.

-Hosted by impersonator and BBC Sky At Night columnist Jon Culshaw and Royal Observatory astronomer Emily Drabek-Maunder, this year's event will be live for anyone to join online.
+Hosted by Royal Observatory astronomer Emily Drabek-Maunder and science journalist Melissa Brobby, this year's event will be broadcast online for anyone to join.

 About Astronomy Photographer of the Year